 To help you find a structure/email marketing strategy you will below find an infographic that goes through all the different parts that your email marketing strategy should contain.
 Further down in the blog post you will also find more detailed information about the different parts.

 6 parts that your email marketing strategy should contain

-Create a sketch of how you want the design of your newsletters to look like.
+Create a sketch of how you want the design of your newsletters to look.
 Is there any content that should be recurring?
-Do you want to have an introduction and ending?
-When it comes to the dispostions of your newsletters, it’s good to keep your disposition simple, airy, easy-to-read and in the same colors that you use on your website.
+Do you want to have an introduction and an ending?
+When it comes to the dispositions of your newsletters, it’s good to keep your disposition simple, airy, easy-to-read, and in the same colors that you use on your website.
 Write short and interesting summaries and add a link, where people can get more information.
-Also make it clear that you are the sender of the newsletter.
+Also, make it clear that you are the sender of the newsletter.
 If your subscribers do not see that the newsletter is sent by you, it may reduce the chance that your newsletter will be read.

 To make it easier for yourself, establish routines regarding how you work with your email marketing strategy.
 What can you do regularly between your mailings to make the entire process more effective?
 Do you have somewhere where you, possibly everyone at the company, can write down news or topics that you want to include in the newsletters?
-A special folder where all the pictures that is suppose to be in the newsletter is gathered?
-Are you the one that are responsible or should there be several people that are responsible?
+A special folder where all the pictures that are supposed to be in the newsletter are gathered?
+Are you the one that is responsible or should there be several people that are responsible?
 Should there be a planning meeting where you plan for future newsletters?